rust-lang/std-dev-guide/src/code-considerations/reviewer-checklist.md

 **Status:** Stub

-## Before you review

-Check the [getting started](./getting-started.md) guide for an introduction to developing in the standard library.
+Check the [getting started](../getting-started.md) guide for an introduction to developing in the standard library.

 If you'd like to reassign the PR, you can: